ARIZONA’S HIGH PEDESTRIAN DEATH RATE

 In 2018, Arizona had the fourth-highest pedestrian fatality rate at 3.3 pedestrian deaths per 100,000 people compared to the national rate of 1.92 per 100,000, according to the National Highway Traffic Safety Administration.
 Arizona has ranked in the top 10 among states and as high as second since 1994.

 More than half of fatal pedestrian crashes occur in the roadway, and not in a crosswalk or an intersection.
 Only 10% of fatal pedestrian collisions happen at intersections with marked crosswalks.
 Arizona’s wide arterial roadways, speeding drivers, and lack of convenient crossing areas may all play a part.

-As a crosswalk accident lawyer in Phoenix, AZ might explain to you, poor lighting may also be a key factor in crashes involving pedestrians.
+A crosswalk accident lawyer in Phoenix, AZ may state that poor lighting can be a key factor in crashes involving pedestrians.
 Most collisions involving pedestrians occur during the day, but most fatal collisions occur at night.
-In addition, the chance of death increases even more when lighting conditions are either nonexistent or unknown.
+In addition, the chance of death increases, even more, when lighting conditions are either nonexistent or unknown.

 Crash data also reveals more affluent areas, such as Scottsdale and Paradise Valley, have far fewer fatal collisions involving pedestrians compared with other municipalities in the greater Phoenix metropolitan area.
 Additionally, a 2012 study published in the American Journal of Public Health found that far more people were injured in the intersections of poorer areas compared with the richest.